richchapler/AzureSolutionsDocumentation/docs/DevOps_SynapseDeployment.md

 Run the "Deploy_toQA" pipeline and complete the resulting pull request.
 <br>"dbDEV" and "dbQA" will exist in both environments.

+Create and complete a pull request to move changes to the DEV branch.
+<br>Then, trigger the "Deploy_toQA" pipeline in DevOps and complete the resulting pull request.
 -----

 **Congratulations... you have successfully completed this exercise**